bitpoke/mysql-operator/docs/orchestrator.md

 toc: true
 ---

-The MySQL operator uses [Orchestrator](https://github.com/github/orchestrator), a tool developed by Github, for MySQL replication topology management and High Availability.
-By default the operator is deployed alongside with the operator.
+The MySQL operator uses [orchestrator](https://github.com/github/orchestrator), a tool developed by GitHub for MySQL replication topology management and high availability.
+By default, the operator is deployed alongside with the operator.

-## Access orchestrator
+## Access the orchestrator

-To connect to orchestrator dashboard you have to port forward orchestrator port 3000 to your local machine.
+To connect to the orchestrator dashboard you have to point the orchestrator port 3000 to your local machine.
 Ensure it's a healthy pod if using raft:

 ```shell
 kubectl port-forward mysql-operator-orchestrator-0 3000